Updated: Mar 22

 The path of knowledge or wisdom is called jnana marga.
 This path constitutes about seventy percent of my daily yoga practice due to being a full-time student.
 The knowledge described here is primarily studying Hindu scriptures but is sometimes defined as studying Hindu philosophy.
 For a Christian, this looks like reading the Bible or a devotional.
 It may go without saying, but simply reading scripture is not the whole of practicing jnana yoga.
 Contemplation such as the Christian practices of sacred imagination and Lectio Divina are an example of going deeper into a jnana yoga practice.

 Raja marga is often referred to as a subset to Jnana marga.
 Raja marga is closest to what we know as yoga, the path of mindfulness and meditation.
 Because raja marga practices are physical and mental, it is associated with hatha yoga due to Hatha yoga’s preparation of the body for meditation and building a relationship with God.
 The physical element of raja yoga most efficiently prepares my mind for the mental side of raja yoga, meditation, and prayer.
 This is why I fell in love with yoga as a spiritual practice in the first place.
 Raja yoga also looks like presence every moment, looking at people in the eyes and going about your daily to-dos with intention.
 The eight limbs of Ashtanga are included under the raja marga because raja yoga was conceptualized by Patanjali (author of the Yoga Sutras).
-To learn more about Ashtanga yoga, see my previous blog series on the eight limbs.

 Today, we may hear the terms good karma versus bad karma.
 The idea that when someone wrongs you, they will receive justified punishment is almost the opposite of the traditional understanding of karma.
 Karma marga encourages practitioners to act without attachment to the results.
 This is responding to others without thinking “what’s in it for me?”
 The practice of service comes to my mind here.
 Serving others with small unnoticed acts of kindness is a perfect example of karma.
 Daily practice of karma for me looks like praying that God helps a friend in need or smiling at someone passing by.